Find the Right Saddle for Your Alvarez® Acoustic Guitar

 Non-Compensated Center Line

 Alvarez models built prior to 2011 commonly use a non-compensated center line saddle with a 12 inch radius.
-These saddles often have setback corners with a sharp angle, which can give the appearance of having an even tighter radius.
-Length is often around 72 mm.
+These saddles often have setback corners with a small corner radius, which can give the appearance of having an even tighter top radius than 12 inches.
+Length is often around 72 mm, but varies.
 The saddles are often on the thin side – around 2.6 to 3.0 mm.

 Height Adjustable Saddle

-Some 1970s era made in Japan Alvarez models have adjustable saddles, somewhat similar to the Gibson style adjustable saddles of the time, but without the looped ends for the saddle.
+Some 1970s era made in Japan Alvarez models have height adjustable saddles, somewhat similar to the Gibson style adjustable saddles of the time, but without the cutout edges for the saddle.
 The bridges make use of metal hardware that allowed the player to easily adjust the saddle height.
 These non-compensated center line saddles were often around 60 to 65 mm long, around 8 mm max height, about 2.5 mm thick, and with a 12 inch top radius.

 While adjustable saddles might seem like a dream come true for playability purposes, they are often viewed negatively for tonal purposes; some guitarists choose to replace the entire bridge.
 If wish to keep the bridge, but replace the saddle, you will likely need to take your guitar to a professional guitar tech for evaluation.